Ed King (activist): Freedom Summer

 Building on the success of the Freedom Vote, King become a leading organizer of Freedom Summer (1964), a volunteer campaign to help black Mississippians reclaim their right to vote, a basic civil right they were denied by Jim Crow societal barriers built into the voter registration process and other discriminatory laws and regulations.
 Over 1,000 volunteers from all over the country—mostly white college students—came to Mississippi to help canvas black communities, encouraging people to register and instructing them in the process.

-As local organizers for Freedom Summer and the MFDP, Ed and Jeannette King were heavily involved with the voter registration initiative, the formation of Freedom Schools, and the MFDP challenge to the legitimacy of the Mississippi Democratic party, which limited participation to whites at a time when blacks made up 40 percent of the state’s population.
+As local organizers for Freedom Summer and the MFDP, Ed and Jeannette King were heavily involved with the voter registration initiative, the formation of Freedom Schools, and the MFDP challenge to the legitimacy of the Mississippi Democratic party, which limited participation to whites at a time when blacks made up 40 percent of the state's population.
 To extend its reach to the local black population, the project set up Freedom Houses to shelter volunteers and established community centers in small towns throughout Mississippi.

-Historian John Dittmer observed that by the summer of 1964, Ed King had become "the most visible white activist in the Mississippi [civil rights] movement, and he paid a heavy price for honoring his convictions."
+Historian John Dittmer observed that by the summer of 1964, King had become "the most visible white activist in the Mississippi [civil rights] movement, and he paid a heavy price for honoring his convictions."
 Since becoming a civil rights activist, King had been arrested and jailed, beaten, and even hospitalized with injuries related to an attempt on his life.

-Ed King actively worked to disrupt and desegregate white churches that had helped create the conditions that made Freedom Summer necessary.
+King actively worked to disrupt and desegregate white churches that had helped create the conditions that made Freedom Summer necessary.
 He believed that "[i]f white moderates, stirred by a Christian conscience … began to support any kind of change in racial patterns in Jackson … then the door was open, not just the church door, but the door to the possibilities of moderate, gradual change in all Mississippi."

-King’s focus was on getting white moderates across the state involved while preventing an eruption of racial violence in response to the federally-mandated integration of public schools scheduled for the fall of 1964.
+King's focus was on getting white moderates across the state involved while preventing an eruption of racial violence in response to the federally-mandated integration of public schools scheduled for the fall of 1964.